 10 Days in Greece itinerary: Day 7, 8, and 9 Mykonos, Paros, or Naxos

-Depending on your interests you can pass the next 3 days exploring one of the following greek islands.
+Depending on your interests, you can spend the next 3 days exploring one of the following Greek islands.
 The choice is yours!

-Mykonos is great for Nightlife, beach parties, shopping, gourmet dining, expensive
+Mykonos is great for Nightlife, beach parties, shopping, and gourmet dining, but expensive.

-Paros is great for Beaches, nightlife, beach parties, great food, less expensive than Mykonos
+Paros is great for Beaches, nightlife, beach parties, and great food, and it is less expensive than Mykonos.

 How to get from Santorini to Mykonos, Paros, or Naxos.